Ryan3389/Weather-Forecast-App/README.md

 # Weather-Forecast-App

 ## Description
-This is an application that uses Open Weather API to retrieve weather data, allowing users to see the current and future weather forecast for any city they choose.
+This is an app that uses Open Weather's api to search for current, and future weather data in your area.
+Simply submit a location, and the app will render out the current, or future weather forecast.

 ## Images